minimul/borderhound-server/README.md

 The `.vault_pass` file will not be checked in by Git automatically because it's in the `.gitignore`.

 ### Step 4.
-Development Deploy
+Development Provision & Deploy

-Now that we have configured everything, lets see if everything is working locally.
+After modifying the configuration let's see if everything is working locally.

-Let's take a look at the Vagrantfile first
+Take a look at the Vagrantfile first:
 ```ruby
 # -*- mode: ruby -*-
 # vi: set ft=ruby :